Error Handling Quiz

 Use

-from e to chain exceptions and preserve the original error for debugging.
-Use from None when the original exception is irrelevant or would confuse users.Think about whether you want to show or hide the underlying error.
+from e to chain exceptions — the original error is attached and visible in tracebacks.
+Use from None to suppress the chain when the original error is an implementation detail.
+Option D is the key trap: from e does not re-raise e, it creates a new exception with e as the cause.Think about whether you want to show or hide the underlying error.

 Question 15